TheMaty/receivefile/README.md

-# fetch JSON files from server where has file server on node.js + Express
+# fetch JSON files from file server on node.js + Express